nzakas/understandinges6/manuscript/13-Modules.md

 All modules, both those explicitly included using `<script type="module">` and those implicitly included using `import`, are loaded and executed in order.
 In the preceding example, the complete loading sequence is:

-1. Download and parse `module1.js`
+1. Download and parse *module1.js*.
-1. Recursively download and parse `import` resources in `module1.js`
+1. Recursively download and parse `import` resources in *module1.js*.
-1. Parse the inline module
+1. Parse the inline module.
-1. Recursively download and parse `import` resources the inline module
+1. Recursively download and parse `import` resources in the inline module.
-1. Download and parse `module2.js`
+1. Download and parse *module2.js*.
-1. Recursively download and parse `import` resources in `module2.js`
+1. Recursively download and parse `import` resources in *module2.js*

 Once loading is complete, nothing is executed until after the document has been completely parsed.
 After document parsing completes, the following actions happen:

-1. Recursively execute `import` resources for `module1.js`
+1. Recursively execute `import` resources for *module1.js*.
-1. Execute `module1.js`
+1. Execute *module1.js*.
-1. Recursively execute `import` resources for the inline module
+1. Recursively execute `import` resources for the inline module.
-1. Execute the inline module
+1. Execute the inline module.
-1. Recursively execute `import` resources for `module2.js`
+1. Recursively execute `import` resources for *module2.js*.
-1. Execute `module2.js`
+1. Execute *module2.js*.

 Notice that the inline module acts like the other two modules except that the code doesn't have to be downloaded first.
 Otherwise, the sequence of loading `import` resources and executing modules is exactly the same.